 They’re furry, they’re cuddly and most importantly they’re cute!
 Although they express love differently than humans, our cats show love to us in many different ways.
 How do your cats say I love you?
 Here are a few behaviors common in cats who are showing love and affection to their family.

 A cat’s purr can mean a variety of things from happiness to genuine concern.
 Cats use purrs as another form of communication with humans.
 In fact, many experts believe that a cat’s purr is a form of submission letting both people and other animals know they offer no sort of threat.
-Either way, we like to think of purring as a little smile from our pets letting us know they are here.
+Either way, we like to think of purring like a little smile from our pets letting us know they are here.

 Cat kneading is an action when the cats lightly press the tips of their paws into you in a very methodical and calm motion, similar to a person kneading bread dough.
 This action goes all the way back to when your cat was a kitten and they did this to release milk from their mother.
 Adult cats show this action when they are feeling their most comfortable and relaxed, which can typically be when they are being petted.

 Does your cat like to sleep in your arms or on your lap?
 Consider yourself loved!
 Cats can sleep anywhere from 10 to 15 hours each day.
 They are most vulnerable while sleeping and choose places that are safe and secure.
 There is no better compliment to you than a cat who chooses to fall asleep on you.
 This means they are completely comfortable with you and trust they are in safe and loving hands.

 Like other animals, cats rub on items to leave their scent.
 When your cat rubs against your arms or legs or presses against your face he or she is leaving their scent on you.
 This behavior, also called bunting, is a way to let other animals know that you belong to them.
 It is a form of affection they show to those they trust the most.